adobeemeapartners/pwc-ts-workshop/README.md

 Learn and practice how to deliver a customer pitch (including a live demo) that shows how Adobe Real-Time Customer Data Platform solves business challenges in various industries.

+## How are you going to this

+To make a discovery with the client, you will meet with the client (CMO, Audience Programme Manager, Director of Privacy, Director of Operations)

+Based on the scenario, you will need to do the following:

+1. Write discovery questions to the client

+2. Use Personalisation at Scale POV to create a presentation and present it back to us

+3. Use the demo assets provided and present the demo to the client

 ## Demo Criteria

 * Solution Design